Mentha alaica: Taxonomy

-Use
+Distribution and habitat

+It is native to the Pamir-Alay mountain range within Tajikistan and Kyrgyzstan.

+Uses

 Mentha alaica has been used in various formulations in Traditional Chinese Medicine.
 As an ingredient within this tradition, it is believed to "dispel pathogenic heat and wind."
 Under the common name Hortelã, M. alaica was reported used as an herbal medicine in Brazil to treat nausea, as well as digestive and kidney problems.